whitbreezy/ecommerce-backend/README.md

 ## License

-See repo for license info
+See repo for license info.